EphraimSiegfried/safespot/README.md

 To be able to use Cloudflare as a proxy, you need to go to SSL/TLS -> Overview.
 There you switch the mode to ``Full (strict)``.
 If you don't do that, you will get the error ``ERR_TOO_MANY_REDIRECTS`` since there will be a loop from http to https and back.
 In addition, the ``trustedIPs`` under ``forwardedHeaders`` in the file ``traefik/traefik/traefik.yml`` might change from time to time.
 So keep that list up to date.

-Next go to your 'Overview' page, scroll to the bottom and click on the button 'Get your API token'.
-Then under 'API Keys', click 'View' next to 'Global API Key'.
-This API key you will need for Traefik, so write it down somewhere.
+Next go to 'My Profile' -> 'API Tokens' and then 'Create Token'.
+In there you can choose the 'Edit zone DNS' template.
+Under 'Permissions', add Zone/Zone/Read.
+Under 'Zone Resources' you can either include all zones or only a specific one.
+Then save and copy the API token since you will need to add that to the docker-compose.yml for traefik.

 ### Create the forward subdomains on Google